vivekseth/basic-web-app/readme.md

 ## TODO

-* Use a React UI kit (semantic-ui)

-* Add search, sort, filtering

-* Use client-side, purgeable cache to avoid duplicating ajax requests.

 * Add login support to app (abilty to favorite characters and films)

 * How does react-router work with authentication?
 If a user is logged in, a path may look different.

+* Add search, sort, filtering

+* Use client-side, purgeable cache to avoid duplicating ajax requests (check out pattern used here: https://github.com/clintonwoo/hackernews-react-graphql).

 * Refactor async views to re-use common code.

+* Build a pagination react component

 * Use server-side rendering

-* Server-size hot-reload
+* Server-side hot-reload

 * Optimize request to render time

 * Split up app into multiple components

 ## Done

+* [DONE] Use a React UI kit (semantic-ui)

 * [DONE] Add footer